microsoft/vscode-wiki/Performance-Issues.md

 ### Questions
 To help us narrow down the issue please include answers for the following questions:
 - What is the size of your workspace/project (how many files)?
-- What languages are used in this this project?
+- What languages are used in this project?
 - Do you run Code on a single-CPU environment (e.g. VM)?
 We know that processes can go crazy and startup times can be super slow.

 ### Experiments